-When using Whitelist Only mode or restrictive Category Settings you often have to whitelist several domains to the allow list in order for a site to load properly.
+When using Allow-Only Mode or restrictive Category Settings you often have to whitelist several domains to the allow list in order for a site to load properly.

 One specific problem is that Certificate Revocation Lists (CRLs) for HTTPS/SSL websites can be blocked, which in turn generates errors in some browsers.
 Sometimes blocking these CRLs also introduces latency whilst the browser tries to do its validation.

 CRLs (Certificate Revocation Lists) and newer OCSP (Online Certificate Status Protocol) are used to ask a certificate authority whether an SSL certificate has been revoked for any reason.
 This typically happens transparently in the background when you are connecting to a HTTPS website.

 The idea is that the browser will stop the user going to the website if the certificate has been revoked in the event that the certificate / CA is compromised.
 It's a good idea to allow access to CRLs.